vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

 ## detailedStatsPath
 The log file path; if set, the detailed stats will be written in a .csv file inside that file.
+Use `webrtcperf --plot <detailed-stats-file> <output-file>.html` to generate a HTML plot.

 *Type*: `string`